Cross-Country Skiing and Winter Fun

 Always check the trail conditions page of this website before coming to see if we are open for bikes on the day you plan to come.

-You must be a prime time pass holder or a day passholder to use our trails.
+You must be a day passholder to use our trails.

 Be a good citizen.
 Don't ride when the snow is too soft.
 This damages the groomed surface degrading the experience for skiers.
 If the snow becomes too soft while you are out on the trails, consider switching over to skis or snowshoes...you'll have more fun when these conditons prevail!